Uniswap/widgets/CONTRIBUTING.md

 1. `yarn test`
 - You may also run `yarn test --watch` for feedback in realtime.

+Integration tests are run through a separate command, and require a hardhat node to be running:

+1. `yarn hardhat &`
+1. `yarn test:e2e`

 ## Creating a production build

 _Releases are created through github workflows._